annika125/ascii-instruction-set/README.md

 "     ******       ******",

 ## Step 5
-Continue this process, keeping the indent at 2 tabs and creating a new comma-seperated line for each of the remaining layers of the heart:
+Continue this process, keeping the indent at 2 tabs and creating a new comma-separated line for each of the remaining layers of the heart:

 "   **********   **********",